mrquincle/ancient-c-compilers/README.md

 References to source code of early compilers:

-* Sixth edition of Unix by Bell laboratories released in May 1975, which is designed to run on the PDP-11.
-The [files](http://minnie.tuhs.org/Archive/PDP-11/Distributions/research/Dennis_v6/) are from [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).
-The compiler can be found in the `c/` directory.
 * Ritchie [describes](http://www.cs.bell-labs.com/who/dmr/primevalC.html) a DECtape found by Paul Vixie and Keith Bostic.
 Which can be found on github elsewhere as well as [legacy-cc](https://github.com/mortdeus/legacy-cc).
 To honor Ritchie it is here added in his words as "primeval C".
+* This code is by a combined effort from others combined to a running system at [google code](https://code.google.com/p/unix-jun72/), and put here in the folder [unix_v1].
+* Sixth edition of Unix by Bell laboratories released in May 1975, which is designed to run on the PDP-11.
+The [files](http://minnie.tuhs.org/Archive/PDP-11/Distributions/research/Dennis_v6/) are from [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).
+The compiler can be found in the [unix_v6] folder and then the `c/` directory.

 # Todo